prowe214/research/PITCHME.md

 ### Multiple themes

 With that logic, you can define multiple themes that are gated by some selector.

+#VSLIDE

 For example, we could append the following to define a secondary dark theme:

 ```
 .unicorn-dark-theme {